 GENERAL OVERVIEW

 Digital Infrastructure facilitates the development, provisioning, use and sharing of digital systems (products and services).
-These include Telecommunications fixed and wireless networks including broadband and high speed networks; terrestrial optic fibre networks, fibre over power lines, submarine cables, satellite communication, mobile communication, IXPs; Postal infrastructure, Digital Terrestrial Broadcasting, Data Centers; Digital and smart devices….
+These include Telecommunications fixed and wireless networks including broadband and high speed networks; terrestrial optic fibre networks, fibre over power lines, submarine cables, satellite communication, mobile communication, IXPs; Postal infrastructure, Digital Terrestrial Broadcasting, Data Centers; Telecenters, Digital and smart devices….
 This foundation pillar also looks at affordable Devices and Digital Platforms.

 Affordable, accessible and reliable infrastructure is the foundation to achieve an inclusive digital transformation.
 Several studies demonstrate that broadband penetration and broadband quality are important factors for economic growth.
 According to a World Bank study, it is estimated that for every 10% increase in broadband penetration in low and middle income countries result in a commensurate increase of 1.38% of the GDP.
 Studies also reveal the economic impact of broadband deployment directly through jobs created by deploying broadband infrastructure, and indirectly as a result of ‘spill-over’ externalities, such as increased productivity and new products and services i.e. through accelerated innovation.
 In this regard, there is a need to expand national broadband coverage, ensure a conducive regulatory environment, provision of logistical services through transformed digital postal services and provision of digital platforms to serve as a layer on which multiple public and private sector organizations can build new or better services and solutions.
 Internet penetration in Africa is estimated to be 36% or 473 million people online.
 Despite the current infrastructure challenges an additional 300 million people are expected to come online by 2025.
 Increasingly, it is “things” rather than people who are connected (the internet of things includes sensors, voice-activated devices, geospatial instruments, machine to machine communications, vehicle to vehicle communications, etc) and the intelligence of the network resides in the “cloud” rather than in the devices themselves.
 Therefore, to harness benefits or “dividends” from the digital transformation, abundant, low-cost connectivity is essential as it is widely understood that broadband drives productivity, innovation and growth.